gusdepaula/test/README.md

+Hi, my name is Gustavo, and I am a Frontend Developer with almost 20 years of experience in the field.

+Currently, I work as a Tech Lead Frontend at [sua empresa atual, se puder mencionar], leading a team of [quantidade] developers.
+My team consists of frontend and backend developers, as well as QA engineers and designers.

+Throughout my career, I have worked at companies such as Boticário, Walmart, Grupo Pão de Açúcar, and Gol Linhas Aéreas, gaining solid experience in JavaScript, Angular, React, and Vanilla JS.
+My main expertise lies in developing scalable and high-performance web applications, creating impactful user interfaces, and mentoring junior developers.

+I primarily work with the Microsoft Azure ecosystem, although I have also had some experience with AWS.
+My current tech stack includes JavaScript (ES6+), TypeScript, React, Angular, HTML, CSS, and Sass, as well as tools like Webpack and Jest for testing.

+I am based in Brazil (GMT-3) and have an advanced level of English, which allows me to work effectively in international teams and communicate fluently in technical and business discussions.

+Would you like me to refine any part of this based on your preferences?

 **1. What’s your experience with JavaScript code?**

 I have extensive experience with JavaScript, having worked with both vanilla JavaScript and frameworks like Angular and React.
 I am proficient in writing maintainable and scalable code, leveraging modern JavaScript features such as ES6+ syntax, asynchronous programming, and functional programming paradigms.